smeservicesvn/BillionMail/scripts/README_SMART_RABBITMQ.md

 # 🧠 Smart RabbitMQ Installer v2.0

-This is an intelligent RabbitMQ installation script that automatically determines the best installation strategy based on your system analysis.
+This is the **single, production-ready** RabbitMQ installation script that automatically determines the best installation strategy based on your system analysis.

 ## 🎯 **Smart Approach Features**